shineyruan/Personal-Blog/source/_posts/Hong-Kong.md

 *A big Chinese character "Eat" near Nathan Rd.
 Cantonese food has been famous all around China as well as the world, and the spirit of "eat" has become a typical aspect of Cantonese daily life.*

-# Hong Kong, Under the Urban Forest
+# Hong Kong, Behind the Urban Forest

 ![](/images/DSC01035post.jpg)